Metropolitan-Council/growing.shade/inst/app/www/faq.md

 **How did you choose the variables for the priority layers?** Presets are developed to provide starting points for various stakeholder groups.

+**How can I isolate individual variables?** Custom priority layer, then select a single variable.

 **Why do different tools show different canopy coverage percents?**
 Something about methods; all have pros/cons.
 What we chose to prioritize here.
 Accuracy note.